BasemElbarashy/CDL/README.md

 `results/`
 * 3 outputFiles: contain MGICDs learned in each group of datasets and some statistics about training
 * 32 animation files that explain how MGICDs solve the test questions, they can be shown by calling `animate.py` but need first to to change the directory of the animation file in the first line
-* Any single CD in the outputFiles can be displayed by `visualizeCD`, but need first to copy it to CD.txt
+* Any single CD in the outputFiles can be displayed by `visualizeCD.py`, but need first to copy it to CD.txt

 Example: three one-digit numbers addition Group_B (dataset_2)
 ---------------------